 Sail north from Tobermory to tiny Eigg this morning, catching glimpses of the islands of the Inner Hebrides along the way.
 At Eigg you can get a sense of what life is like for the roughly 90 people who live on this island community.
 Look for marine animals and birdlife, including Atlantic seals, minke whales, dolphins, porpoises and a variety of seabirds.
 Then sail to the town of Inverie in Loch Nevis, where you can have a drink at the most remote pub in the British Isles.

 Early morning sail across the Sound of Sleat to Armadale and the Isle of Skye.
 Visit the Clan Donald Centre.
-Later sail to Kyle of Lochalsh from where we visit Eilean Donan Castle and Plockton.
+Later sail to Kyle of Lochalsh from where we visit Eilean Donan Castle.
 Evening Farewell Reception and Dinner.
 Overnight in Kyle.

 Disembark in Kyle of Lochalsh after breakfast and drive to Inverness.

 |2020 SAILING DATES INVERNESS TO KYLE OF LOCHALSH||2020 SAILING DATES KYLE OF LOCHALSH TO INVERNESS|